Edward L. Doheny: Background

-Doheny graduated from high school in his fifteenth year, and was named the valedictorian of his class.
-Following his father's death several months after his graduation, Doheny was employed by the U.S. Geological Survey.
+Doheny graduated from high school at age 15, and was named the valedictorian of his class.
+Following his father's death several months afterward, Doheny was employed by the U.S. Geological Survey.
 In 1873 he was sent to Kansas with a party to survey and subdivide the Kiowa-Comanche lands.
 The following year he left the Geological Survey to pursue his fortune prospecting, first in the Black Hills of South Dakota, and then in Arizona Territory and New Mexico Territory.